Copy That (horse)

+Copy That's retirement was announced in September 2024 after rehabilitation of a knee injury was not fully successful.

+In August 2025 Copy That's owners announced Copy That would stand at stud at Murray Veterinary Services in Western Australia for the 2025 breeding season.

+Racing career

+Some of Copy That's notable performances include:

 In 2023 when Copy That campaigned in Australia, Ray Green could not go with him as he was recovering from being kicked by a horse.
 Stable foreman Andrew Drake took care of Copy That.
 Blair Orange drove Copy That in his Ballarat Cup win.